 The CAA may act on a complaint of a potential violation whether a formal complaint form is completed or not.
 All allegations can be submitted by a victim or third party, and should be submitted as soon as possible, but no later than 30 days, after the offending event occurs.
 The CAA may elect to pursue action under the Code for violations reported after thirty (30) days where the behavior posed or may continue to pose a danger to the health or safety of others.
 The College has the right to pursue an allegation or complaint of misconduct on its own behalf.

 You may access a flow chart of the process here: Bristol CC Code of Conduct Flow Chart rvsd 4_2021.

-COVID-19 UPDATE - Modifications to Conducting Investigations/Adjudications in support of Social Distancing
+COVID-19 Modifications to Conducting Investigations/Adjudications in support of Social Distancing

-In order to help protect the safety of students and college personnel from the novel coronavirus and COVID19 outbreak, Bristol Community College is following the guidelines established by both the Federal and State government as well as public health leaders.
+In order to help protect the safety of students and college personnel, Bristol Community College is following the guidelines established by both the Federal and State government as well as public health leaders.
 Those guidelines recommend the practice of social distancing whereby in-person interactions on its campus and at all locations are limited.
 In accordance with these recommendations, all investigations will be done using remote and/or virtual modalities.